suxiya/tao2tex/README.md

 Goes through the HTML of a wordpress math blogpost (mainly, [Prof. Terry Tao’s blog](https://terrytao.wordpress.com)) using a combination of regexes and BeautifulSoup, and spits out a $\rm\LaTeX$ version.
 In some ways, a partial inverse for [LaTeX2WP](https://lucatrevisan.wordpress.com/latex-to-wordpress/using-latex2wp/).
 However, we also include the comments (which sometimes has great information.)
 This should work well for many of Tao's blog posts, and issues with the generated `.tex` should be few and easy to fix.

-**Note:** please observe Prof Tao's copyright notice and do not redistribute large numbers of Tao's blogposts:
+**Note:** please observe Prof Tao's copyright notice on [this page](https://terrytao.wordpress.com/about/) and do not redistribute large numbers of Tao's blogposts without asking him for permission:
 >Readers are welcome to copy, link to, quote from, or translate reasonable portions of the content of this blog (e.g. a single article) into other media, though for items longer than one or two paragraphs, I would appreciate it if a reference or citation to the URL that the content originates from is provided.
 If you wish to copy a significantly larger fraction of the content (e.g. an entire series of articles), please contact me about it first.

 ## Requirements and Installation